 That’s why you won’t find some popular cheap tent brands on our list.
 Tent brands to avoid like Coleman and Ozark Trail are available anywhere outdoor gear is sold and will be enough to get the job done if you’re car camping on a warm, clear night.

-Trouble is, I don’t want just ‘enough’; I want my tents to go above and beyond.
+Trouble is, I don’t want just ‘enough’; I want my tents to go above and beyond, that’s why tents like the MSR Hubba Hubba NX rate well with me.

 Committing to a 10-pound tent means you don’t have room to grow alongside your gear.
 You may not be planning any epic adventures right now, but if the only tent you own is too heavy to hike with, you’re never going to take the plunge.